 - Presentations must be three minutes or less.
-Videos over three minutes will be disqualified. - One prop or static image may be used to supplement the presentation. - Participants can present on a thesis, dissertation, or other substantial research project. - Avoid using technical jargon. - Presentation should convey a positive image on animal industry.
+Videos over three minutes will be disqualified. - One prop or static image may be used to supplement the presentation. - Participants can present on a thesis, dissertation, or other substantial research project. - Deadline for video submission is April 16, 2018 at 11:59 PM CST. - IMPORTANT: After creation of the video, students should contact Kathryn Smith (ksmith92@nmsu.edu) to obtain information for video upload and submission, and to submit the signed release form(s).